 Howard Anderson served among the very first missionaries to be called to serve in Italy.
 At that time there was no MTC or Language Training Mission, so he was sent directly to the Mission Headquarters in Florence with no formal training in Italian.
 He served for 30 months with Pres.
 John Duns, and was acquainted with some of the "pioneer" members of the church in Italy during his mission.

 He was called to return as Mission President to the Padova Mission in 1992 and worked with the sons of several of his former colleagues and companions as they served as missionaries in Italy under his direction.
 Pres.
-Anderson and his wife Claudia live in East Sandy.
-He works in the Real Estate Division at Zions First National Bank and is currently serving in a Branch Presidency for inmates at the Uinta Unit (maximum security) of the Utah State Prison.
+Anderson and his wife Claudia now live in South Jordan, not far from the Jordan River Temple.

 Giovanni Ascione (Italy Catania Mission)

 37012 Bussolegno (VR)